5 New Updates to the 2021 Eating Recovery and Pathlight Conferences

 Over the course of just four days, you will have the opportunity to learn from experts, advance your expertise in treating eating disorders and mood and anxiety disorders, and earn up to 30 continuing education credits toward your licensure requirements.

 Between speakers, sessions, distinct conferences, and additional learning opportunities, we have a lot of new things coming your way this year for our annual conferences.
 Even if you attended last year’s Eating Recovery Conference, you won’t want to miss either conference this year!
-Don’t forget, registration prices increase on July 24.
+Don’t forget, registration closes on August 20.